-- Safety: Locations with high density of fatal and serious injury (FSI) crashes received higher priority. - Equity: This metric prioritized projects that would serve people with greater needs for active transportation, based on the City of Redmond's Opportunity Dashboard.
-The Opportunity Dashboard uses socioeconomic data such as age, income, car ownership, disability, cost burden, and other measures such as job and housing density. - Proximity to key destinations (transit, schools, daycare centers, parks, and grocery stores): Prioritizes projects close to clusters of pedestrian and bicycle activity centers. - Comfort: Facilities designed to serve All Ages and Abilities provide a higher level of comfort and may attract more users.
-On steep streets, providing higher comfort is even more important to serve all users. - Route Connectivity: Connection to one or more existing bikeways or modal corridors serves to extend the bike network and increase the ability for people to use the network to access destinations. - Topography: Factors hilly routes into the prioritization of bicycle facility projects. - Spine Network: Projects along the Spine Network receive additional priority. - Short trip density areas: Locations where the highest density of short trips occur have the greatest potential for mode shift to reduce VMT and GHG emissions.
+- Safety: Locations with high density of fatal and serious injury (FSI) crashes received higher priority. - Equity: This metric prioritized projects that would serve people with greater needs for active transportation, based on the City of Redmond's Equity Analysis tool. - Proximity to key destinations (transit, schools, daycare centers, parks, and grocery stores): Prioritizes projects close to clusters of pedestrian and bicycle activity centers - Comfort: Facilities designed to serve All Ages and Abilities provide a higher level of comfort and may attract more users.
+On steep streets, providing higher comfort is even more important to serve all users. - Route Connectivity: Connection to one or more existing bikeways or modal corridors serves to extend the bike network and increase the ability for people to use the network to access destinations. - Topography: Factors hilly routes into the prioritization of bicycle facility projects - Spine Network: Projects along the Spine Network receive additional priority - Short trip density areas: Locations where the highest density of short trips occur have the greatest potential for mode shift to reduce VMT and GHG emissions.
 Facilities in hilly areas with high short trip density may receive higher priority because if an area is flat, we may see more trip conversion from vehicle to bikes.